GOP network props up liberal third-party candidates in key states, hoping to siphon off Harris votes - Local News 8

 Matrix LLC was part of an effort in Florida to run “ghost candidates” against elected officials who had raised the ire of executives for Florida Power & Light, the state’s largest utility.

-Daniella Levine Cava, the current mayor of Miami-Dade County, was a target.
-As a county commissioner, Levine Cava had fought with FPL.
-When she ran for reelection in 2018, Matrix covertly financed a third-party candidate they hoped would siphon enough votes to tip her seat to a Republican challenger, The Miami Herald reported in 2022.
+Daniella Levine Cava, the current mayor of Miami-Dade County, was a target, but the effort failed and she won her race for county commissioner, the Miami Herald reported in 2022.

-Hamrick was deeply involved.
-A company he created paid the spoiler candidate a $60,000 salary and rented a $2,300-a-month home for him, according to the newspaper and business filings made in Alabama.
+A company Hamrick created paid a spoiler candidate a $60,000 salary and rented a $2,300-a-month home for him, according to the newspaper and business filings made in Alabama.
 Hamrick said the candidate worked for him to help recruit business.
 Hamrick denied having anything to do with the man’s campaign.

-Either way, it did not work.
-Levine Cava was reelected before winning the mayor’s seat in 2020.

-Now Hamrick is playing a prominent role to place West’s name on the ballot in competetive states.
-Hamrick surfaced in Arizona two weeks ago after a woman told the AP that a document was fraudulently submitted in her name to Arizona’s secretary of state in which she purportedly agreed to serve as an elector for West.
+Hamrick is playing a prominent role to place West’s name on the ballot in battleground states.
+Hamrick surfaced in Arizona two weeks ago after a woman told The Associated Press that a document was fraudulently submitted in her name to Arizona’s secretary of state, in which she purportedly agreed to serve as an elector for West.
 She said her signature was forged and she never agreed to be an elector.

-The next day, with the deadline to qualify for the Arizona ballot just hours away, Brett Johnson, a prominent Republican lawyer, and Amanda Reeve, a former GOP state lawmaker, made house visits to each as they tried to persuade both to sign new paperwork to serve as West electors.
+The next day, with the deadline to qualify for the Arizona ballot hours away, Brett Johnson, a prominent Republican lawyer, and Amanda Reeve, a former GOP state lawmaker, made house visits to each as they tried to persuade them to sign new paperwork to serve as West electors.

-Johnson and Reeve work for Snell & Wilmer, which has done $257,000 worth of business for the Republican National Committee over the past two years, campaign finance disclosures show.
+Johnson and Reeve work for Snell & Wilmer, which has done $257,000 worth of work for the Republican National Committee over the past two years, campaign finance disclosures show.

-Hamrick declined to comment on the role of Johnson and Reeve.
-They did not respond to requests for comment.
+Hamrick declined to comment on the role of Johnson and Reeve, who did not respond to requests for comment.

 West did not qualify for the Arizona ballot.